jacky-mb/raw/pre-eng/pre.md

 `Noise pollution` : barking dogs make uncomfortable to neighbourhood or this your family

-`Law` : Dog owner can in law if it attacks people
+`Law` : If a dog attacks someone, the owner can be held responsible under the law

 ```text
 Pitpull attach children to die in HaNoi